 Try rewarding them with drawing pictures on the dry erase board after spelling practice is over!

 Love this idea?
-Unfortunately, the double sided dry erase board we have in our box is no longer available.
-However, this lined Lined Version I found will also fit in the your spelling box!
+Check out the dry erase board we have in our box!

 Don’t want to use a dry erase board in your spelling box?

 Create a simple spelling journal instead!
 Using a budget friendly Composition Notebook, simply encourage your child to practice their spelling words traditionally by writing or (using some of your spelling box supplies) using stickers and stamps!